ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 But Why:

 It is the hobby you will not have enough time for.
 Especially if you are a old guy with kids and all that surprises life will have for you.
-So now it is possible to use your station at home, with your perfect antenna from your workingpaces toilet or whatever.
+So now it is possible to use your home station, with your perfect antenna from your workingpaces toilet or whatever.

 Thats just why.